Efficient variants of the CMRH method for solving a sequence of multi-shifted non-Hermitian linear systems simultaneously: Numerical experiments

-In Table \ref{tab7}, we report on the elapsed CPU time and the number of inner and outer iterations (denoted as \texttt{IT\_in} and \texttt{IT\_out}, respectively) required by the nested Krylov methods to solve all the seven shifted linear systems up to convergence criteria.
-We adopt these notations throughout this subsection.
-We can see from Table \ref{tab7} that our nested solver (\texttt{Hessen-FCMRH} except the case of $(1/120,0.04)$ and \texttt{IT\_in} = 140) is the most efficient one in terms of elapsed CPU time at equal number of inner steps.
-According to the conclusions presented in~\cite{XMGTZHG} and based on our previous analysis, the \texttt{msHessen} and \texttt{sCMRH} methods are cheaper than the \texttt{msFOM} and \texttt{sGMRES} methods, respectively, for a similar number of matrix-vector products.
-Then \texttt{Hessen-FCMRH} (except the case of $(1/120,0.04)$ and \texttt{IT\_in} = 140) and \texttt{Hessen-FGMRES} converge faster.
-Additionally, it is interesting to note that \texttt{FOM-FCMRH} is still better than \texttt{FOM-FGMRES} in terms of elapsed time at similar number of outer iterations.
-Similarly, \texttt{Hessen-FCMRH} is also faster than \texttt{Hessen-FGMRES}.
+In Table \ref{tab7}, we show elapsed CPU time and number of inner and outer iterations (denoted as \texttt{IT\_in} and \texttt{IT\_out}, respectively) required by the four nested Krylov methods to solve the seven shifted linear systems within prescribed tolerance and maximum number of iterations.
+We adopt these notations throughout the subsection.
+Our nested solver \texttt{Hessen-FCMRH} is the most efficient one in terms of elapsed CPU time at equal number of inner steps, with the exception of $(1/120,0.04)$ and \texttt{IT\_in} = 140.
+The result is supported by the conclusions presented in~\cite{XMGTZHG} and by our previous analysis.
+Note that not only \texttt{Hessen-FCMRH} is faster than \texttt{Hessen-FGMRES}, but also \texttt{FOM-FCMRH} is more efficient than \texttt{FOM-FGMRES} in terms of elapsed time at similar number of outer iterations.
 We conclude that nested iterative solvers based on the Hessenberg procedure can be computationally efficient to solve multi-shifted linear systems.